pl3onasm/CLRS/README.md

 ## Notes

 This repository grew from my work for the course AADS at the UG.
-The textbook used for this course is *Introduction to Algorithms* by Thomas H. Cormen, et al. which will be referred to as CLRS.
-The third edition of this textbook will be referred to as CLRS³, while the fourth edition will be referred to as CLRS⁴.
+The textbook used for this course is *Introduction to Algorithms* by Thomas H. Cormen, et al. The third edition of this textbook will be referred to as CLRS³, and the fourth edition as CLRS⁴.

-The repository contains my notes and implementations in C of the algorithms and data structures discussed in this textbook.
-Some of the problems are taken from the exercises in the textbook, while others are meant as examples of how the presented algorithms can be used to solve other problems.
+The aim is to implement all the algorithms and data structures discussed in this textbook, along with a few other algorithms and data structures that are not discussed or merely referenced.
+All implementations will be in C, the language used in the course and the most basic one, without any fancy features which would make the code less readable.
+Implementations will follow the pseudocode in the textbook as closely as possible.

-All solutions to the textbook's exercises can be found [here](https://walkccc.me/CLRS/), although these are not always optimal or correct.
+All solutions to the textbook's exercises can be found on [this site](https://walkccc.me/CLRS/), although these are not always optimal or correct.

 ## References